BRGM/ComPASS/docs/wells.rst

 This can be used to chain well productions using `simulation.standard_loop` iteration callbacks.
 The example :download:`chain_random_wells.py <../test/bulk/chain_random_wells.py>` demonstrate
-such a use.
+such a use case.

 .. warning::
-    Doing so wells are chained not coupled.
+    Doing so wells are chained but not coupled.
 So the simulation result will strongly depend on the timestep (do not take too big a timestep).